-Homemade coconut rum ice cream recipe made with coconut milk, cream, sugar, fresh grated coconut, and dark rum.
-Served with roasted coconut shavings
+Homemade coconut ice cream recipe made with coconut milk, cream, sugar, fresh grated coconut, and dark rum.
+Served with roasted coconut shavings.

 - 1 cup of heavy cream